mDuo13/fractal-of-insight/README.md

 - improve VOD list on archetype pages
 - show multiple regions for player profiles where players' home region has changed
 - improve presentation of price data
-- improve searching for players, cards. maybe make some tables sortable.
+- maybe make some tables sortable.
 - add new cards or per-season variants for archetype card lists
-- report more stats in a rolling window or seasonal basis
+- report even more stats in a rolling window or seasonal basis
+    - e.g. individual card stats (on card page)
 - backfill old store champs
 - improve archetypes index page to have tabs per season or something
 - show money cards on archetype page
+- add landing page(s) for champions